fwkrumm/shmlock/README.md

 ### ./examples/performance_analysis/run_perf.py

 This file can be used to test the performance of different locking mechanisms.
-Currently, this includes "no lock", zmq, shmlock, shmlock (with resource tracking), and filelock.
+Currently, this includes "no lock", zmq, shmlock, and filelock.

 After executing `python run_perf.py`, you should get an output that looks approximately like this: